15 Important High Emotional Intelligence Benefits

 12. Reduced Risk of Internet Addiction

-Lower emotional intelligence is associated with an increased risk of internet addiction.
+Having lower emotional intelligence is linked to a higher risk of internet addiction.
 Difficulties in emotional regulation may contribute to excessive and problematic internet use.

 Khoshakhlagh, H., & Faramarzi, S. (2012).
 The relationship of emotional intelligence and mental disorders with internet addiction in internet users university students.
 Addiction & health, 4(3-4), 133–141.